• Skip to primary navigation

 • Packed with meat – let’s face it, a homemade pie always has more filling than a store-bought pie!

-• Easy to make – all you have to do is make the filling and then encase it in store-bought puff pastry before popping them in the oven.
+• Easy to make - all you have to do is make the filling and then encase it in store-bought puff pastry before popping it in the oven.

 • Economical – in my opinion, homemade is always cheaper than store-bought, and you have the added advantage of being able to vary the ingredients to suit your family’s preferences.